 How to delete scenarios from the Simple Shutdown Scheduler

 While the app is easy to use for most people, it could be improved.
-For example, it is not very evident how to remove a scenario that you no longer want to use.
-In order to do this, select the scenario in the General tab and press the Delete key on your keyboard.
+For example, it is not evident how to remove a scenario that you no longer want to use.
+To do this, select the scenario in the General tab and press the Delete key on your keyboard.
 Then, you are asked to confirm that you are OK to delete the selected scenario.
 Press Yes and you are done.

-Another issue is that you can't edit saved scenarios.
+Another issue is that you cannot edit saved scenarios.
 Therefore, you have to delete the scenario that no longer works the way you want to and then create a new one.

 Other things that you can do with the Simple Shutdown Scheduler

-The Simple Shutdown Scheduler app is very flexible and it allows you to schedule many other things besides computer shutdowns.
+The Simple Shutdown Scheduler app is flexible, and it allows you to schedule other things besides computer shut downs.
 You can schedule restarts, sleep procedures, the locking of your PC or your user logging off.
 Also, you can use it to set schedules for running certain desktop apps that interest you at regular intervals.

 Use the Simple Shutdown Scheduler app and let us know how it works for you.
-What would you want its programmers to improve and what do you use it for?
-You can access the comments form below and share your experience.
+Did you manage to install it?
+Does it do what you need?
+Access the comments form below and share your experience.